canonical/craft-actions/README.md

       path: ${{ steps.rockcraft.outputs.rock }}
 ```

-Additionally, the following steps will already have Rockcraft available for
+Additionally, any following steps will already have Rockcraft available for
 direct invocation through the shell.

 #### Inputs